-The aliquot of drawn well water will be disposed of in a manner consistent with regulatory guidelines and requirements.
+The aliquot of drawn well water will be disposed of in accordance with the Waste Management Plan.
 If a wellhead is inaccessible or the well column is blocked, field personnel will document the reason and report the finding to the project lead for potential follow up.

-4.3 Well Water Sampling
+4.3 Potable Water Sampling